-7. Convertible debentures
+8. Convertible debentures

-2020 2019
+2021 2020

 \$ \$

-Convertible debentures issued to related parties 505,693 470,463
+Convertible debentures issued to related parties - 505,693

-Convertible debentures issued to third parties 1,591,053 1,562,137
+Convertible debentures issued to third parties 281,247 1,591,053

-2,096,746 2,032,600
+281,247 2,096,746

-2019 CD: On June 5, 2019, the Company issued subordinated secured convertible debentures (the "June 2019 debentures") in the aggregate amount of CDN\$2,036,245
+2020 CD: On June 5, 2019, the Company issued subordinated secured convertible debentures (the "June 2019 debentures") in the aggregate amount of CDN\$2,036,245

 The debentures bear interest at a rate of seven and a half percent (7.5%) per annum, payable monthly in arrears on the 15th day of the following month and will mature on the date that is three years from the closing date.
 The debentures are secured by a subordinated (second-charge) security interest against the Company's working interest in the Joffre, Alberta property and convertible at any time at the holder's option into common shares of the Company at a conversion price of CDN\$0.12 (US\$0.0888 at an assumed exchange rate of CDN\$0.74 to US\$1.00) per common share.
-The holders of the debentures shall have the right, upon at least 30 days written notice prior to the date that is two (2) years following the closing date, to require the Company to repurchase all amounts outstanding under the debentures on the date that is two (2) years following the closing date, at a repurchase price equal to 115% of the outstanding principal amount of the debenture, together with payment of the interest on the principal amount accrued and unpaid to the repurchase date.
+The holders of the debentures shall have the right, upon at least 30 days written notice prior to the date that is two (2) years following the closing date, to require the Company to repurchase all amounts outstanding under the debentures on the date that is two (2) years following the closing date, are repurchase price equal to 115% of the outstanding principal amount of the debenture, together with payment of the interest on the principal amount accrued and unpaid to the repurchase date.